biosustain/dsp_transcriptomics_training/_sources/course_contents/VueGen_report.md

 # Analysis reporting with Vuegen

+VueGen is a Python package that automates the creation of scientific reports.

+With VueGen, users can produce reports by simply specifying a directory containing output files, such as plots, tables, networks, Markdown text, HTML components, and API calls, along with the report format.
+Supported formats include documents (PDF, HTML, DOCX, ODT), presentations (PPTX, Reveal.js), Jupyter notebooks, and Streamlit web applications.

 In the GitHub workspace, we will use the base conda environment which you can activate with the following command: